-By Amber Leung, Educational Animal Coordinator and Certified Texas Master Naturalist
+By Amber Leung, Certified Texas Master Naturalist

 As the weather warms up, more of our wildlife is on the move.
 This can include, to the fascination or horror of some: snakes!
 There is some good news about this fact: snakes provide free pest control services and the majority of them are mostly harmless to people and pets.

 There are a few dangerous species in our area but by following a few guidelines, and doing little bit of preparation, we can all find ways to coexist safely and peacefully.

 - Never place your hands or feet into any place you can’t see.
 Check under shrubs or around planters and landscaping before reaching in with your hand.
 Look where you step and wear closed-toed shoes, especially if you’re in tall grass.

 - Venomous bites often occur when people are purposely interacting with snakes.
 Never handle one unless you are 100% sure of the species.
 Accidents can also happen when a person is trying to kill unwelcome snakes, instead you can get it to move out of the area with a blast of water from a garden hose.

 - Chemical snake deterrents are not effective, no matter what the advertisements claim.
 Instead, you can discourage snakes by not providing a good habitat for them.
 Do this by keeping the yard clear of debris, avoid high grass, and remove anything that could attract rodents (the food of choice of many snakes).
 If you do see rodent droppings, try setting some traps.
 Rodent poison may be a poor option, as it sometimes kills protected species such as our resident owls and hawks.

 - Outdoor cats are sometimes touted as a solution to snakes, but this puts them at high risk of injury or even death from road traffic, coyotes, parasites, and disease.
 Cats do not need outdoor time, and they live far longer when they are cared for indoors.